Pet Circle

 These innovative devices promise to automate the cleaning process, ensuring a consistently clean space for cats to do their business.
 While they may seem like a perfect solution, especially for households with multiple cats, there are limitations and considerations that pet owners need to be aware of.

-Insufficiency for Multiple Cats
+Insufficiency for multiple cats

 Despite their advanced features, self-cleaning litter boxes might not be sufficient when catering to the needs of multiple cats.